 I believe that, as a jeweller, I have a responsibility to take care of the earth that’s home to the creatures I love.
 Because of this, I’ve carefully considered each step of the making process – from the initial design to the moment you open your jewellery box to peek at your new keepsake.

-All Elouise Makes jewellery is crafted from recycled silver or gold, and every element of my packaging is completely recyclable or biodegradable.
+All Elouise Makes jewellery is crafted from recycled silver, and every element of my packaging is completely recyclable or biodegradable.

 Transparent, sustainable, ethical

 One of the most crucial aspects of ethical making is supply chain transparency – knowing that from mine to market, all the materials I use are sourced and processed in the most ethical and sustainable way.